 Avishai Don represents clients across a wide range of industries in complex civil litigation.
-Mr. Don has particular experience in cross-border disputes and has advised on issues arising under the Foreign Sovereign Immunities Act.
-He maintains an active pro bono practice that focuses on civil rights issues.
+Mr. Don has particular experience in media and communications law, including copyright, First Amendment, and privacy-related issues.
+He maintains an active pro bono practice that focuses on civil rights.

 - Class of Jewish, pro-Israel students in Title VI complaint filed under Title VI with the Office of Civil Rights, Department of Education, against major university.

 - Major auction house in litigation in the Southern District of New York concerning ownership of major NFT sold at auction.